bparanj/crystal/innovation/shred/appliance.md

 5. Implement networking features for WAN/LAN separation
 6. Add security features like disk encryption

-Remember, WipeOS is a specialized commercial product, so any self-implemented solution would likely be less refined and require significant development effort to match all its features.
+WipeOS is a specialized commercial product, so any self-implemented solution would likely be less refined and require significant development effort to match all its features.
 However, starting with one of these distributions as a base would give you a solid foundation for implementing core WipeOS-like functionality.

-Excellent approach!
 Starting with open-source solutions and building upon them is a great way to develop a WipeOS-like system.
 Here are some open-source options that provide a foundation for various features of WipeOS:

 1. Core Disk Wiping Functionality:
    - nwipe: A fork of DBAN that provides secure disk wiping